Miscellaneous tools

 wordbreaker

-wordbreaker is used to split compound words, such as those commonly found in URLs, into their component words.
+wordbreaker is used to split compound words, as usual in URLs, into its component words.
 For example, this tool can split "lordoftherings" into its four component words, or http://manofsteel.warnerbros.com into "man of steel warner bros".
-This helps in searching, as it eliminates the need for prefixes or infixes.
-For example, searching for "sphinx" would not match "sphinxsearch", but if you break the compound word and index the separate components, you would get a match without the increased file sizes that come with using prefixes and infixes in full-text indexing.
+This helps searching, without requiring prefixes or infixes: searching for "sphinx" wouldn't match "sphinxsearch" but if you break the compound word and index the separate components, you'll get a match without the costs of prefix and infix larger full-text index files.

 echo manofsteel | bin/wordbreaker -dict dict.txt split